-I was warned that it would be intensive, but I wasn’t prepared to not having a moment for me over four weeks.
+They warned me that it would be intensive, but I didn’t have a moment for me over four weeks.
 It was a great experience, a good way to test myself and to be sure that teaching is what I want to do.
 I learned a lot and I feel prepared to be a teacher now, so it was definitely worth the effort.

 How did I do last month?